vmware-tanzu/community-edition/cli/cmd/plugin/ui/web/tanzu-ui/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.

+## Building and Running the UI Plugin Locally in Tanzu CLI

+### Step 1: `/community-edition/cli/cmd/plugin/ui make ui-build`

+Executing `make ui-build` from the `/community-edition/cli/cmd/plugin/ui` directory will generate all production-ready UI assets needed for the Tanzu UI plugin.

+### Step 2: `/community-edition make build-install-cli-plugins`

+Executing `make build-install-cli-plugins` from the `/community-edition` directory will build and install all TCE plugins into the Tanzu CLI, including the Tanzu UI plugin.

+### Launching the Tanzu UI plugin

+If your Tanzu CLI and the UI plugin are installed correctly, running `tanzu ui` will start the UI and launch a browser window at `0.0.0.0:8080`

 ## Developing in the UI